 In the Preparation step of a connector job, admins can Transform data and Add Case Fields to get more meaningful insights from the customer data.

 Example Business use case: The Transform function provides the capability to create or modify new case fields.
 The new case fields can be used to modify the external field as per the consumption requirement in Gainsight’s data model.
 Case fields can be defined to populate different values for different case conditions.
 For example, External picklist values such as New, Open, and Closed can be modified to Active and Inactive to match Gainsight’s picklist values.

 Once the final output dataset is prepared, add a destination to the output dataset to sync data from the source to the target Gainsight object.
-For more information on Add Destination, refer to the Preparation of Connector Jobs in the Additional Resources section at the end of this article.
+For more information on Add Destination, refer to the Jobs List Page in the Additional Resources section at the end of this article.

 In the Direct Mapping, map fields from the output dataset to the target object in the field mappings.
 Data sync happens from the source fields of the external system to the target fields of Gainsight, per field mappings.
-For more information on Direct Mapping, refer to the Preparation of Connector Jobs in the Additional Resources section at the end of this article.
+For more information on Direct Mapping, refer to the Jobs List Page in the Additional Resources section at the end of this article.

 Note: To use Derived Mappings, your target object must have at least one field of data type GSID.

 Configure Job or Job Chain Schedule